ObolNetwork/charon-distributed-validator-node/README.md

 # FAQs:

-1. How do I get my ENR if I want to generate it again?
+2. How do I get my ENR if I want to generate it again?

    - `cd` to the directory where your private keys are located (ex: `cd /path/to/charon/enr/private/key`)
    - Run `docker run --rm -v "$(pwd):/opt/charon" obolnetwork/charon:v0.10.0 enr`.
 This prints the ENR on your screen.
    - **Please note that this ENR is not the same as the one generated when you created it for the first time**.
 This is because the process of generating ENRs includes the current timestamp.

-2. What do I do if lose my `charon-enr-private-key`?
+3. What do I do if lose my `charon-enr-private-key`?

    - For now, ENR rotation/replacement is not supported, it will be supported in a future release.
    - Therefore, it's advised to always keep a backup of your `private-key` in a secure location (ex: cloud storage, USB Flash drive etc.)

-3. I have run the command in `Step 1` but I can't find the keys anywhere.
+4. I have run the command in `Step 1` but I can't find the keys anywhere.

    - The `charon-enr-private-key` is generated inside a hidden folder `.charon`.
    - To view it, run `ls -al` in your terminal.
    - You can then copy the key to your `~/Downloads` folder for easy access by running `cp .charon/charon-enr-private-key ~/Downloads`.
 This step maybe a bit different for windows.
    - Else, if you are on `macOS`, press `Cmd + Shift + . ` to view the `.charon` folder in the `finder` application.

+5. How do I override the default config provided in this repo with my own custom values?

+   - This repo uses docker compose to run and configure all the different components of the DVT stack.
+   - The `docker-compose.yml` file contains the default configuration such that no custom configuration is required.
+As long as the canonical folder structure is maintained.
+   - Some users might however want to override the default config.
+E.g., changing image versions, using external beacon API, using custom bootnodes, etc.
+   - Instead of modifying `docker-compose.yml` directly, which causes git conflicts when pulling new versions of this repo, users can provide custom config in a `.env` file.
+   - This functionality is made possible by the [special env var syntax](https://docs.docker.com/compose/environment-variables/#substitute-environment-variables-in-compose-files) in `docker-compose.yml` which defines a default if the env var isn't present.
+E.g., `${CHARON_VERSION:-v0.10.0}` defaults to `v0.10.0` or to the value of `CHARON_VERSION` env var if present.
+   - Docker compose also automatically loads environment variables from a local `.env` file.
+   - So just copy `.env.sample` to `.env` and the update any of the variables to your custom value.
+   - Note that **only** variables defined in `docker-compose.yml` can be overridden this way.

-4. Why does Teku throw a keystore file error?
+7. Why does Teku throw a keystore file error?

    - Teku sometimes logs an error which looks like:
      `Keystore file /opt/charon/validator_keys/keystore-0.json.lock already in use.`
    - This can be solved by deleting the file(s) ending with `.lock` in the folder `.charon/validator_keys`.
    - It is caused by an unsafe shut down of Teku (usually by double pressing Ctrl+C to shutdown containers faster).

-5. How to fix the grafana dashboard?
+8. How to fix the grafana dashboard?

    - Sometimes, grafana dashboard doesn't load any data first time around
    - You can solve this by following the steps below: